OOZOU

 There are hundreds of guidelines already on the internet that helps you write a better commit message.
 Here are some tips and an example template I’ve been using.

-1. Use `git commit` without the `-m` flag
+1. Use git commit without the -m flag_**

 This will let you write your commit in your favourite text editor which makes it a lot easier to write longer commit message.

-2. Why what and how
+_ 2.
+Why what and how_

 Think before you make a short one-lined commit message.
 Most of the time it’s not a good idea.
-The commit should address these three aspects of the patch. `Why is this commit here?` `What it does to the system?
-Are there any side effect?` and `How it’s done`
+The commit should address these three aspects of the patch.
+Why is this commit here?
+What it does to the system?
+Are there any side effect? and How it’s done

 Here is a template I’ve been using taken from Tim Pope personal blog which confers you how to write a good commit message.